ActuallyFro/CELT/README.md

 CLI Environment Launcher for TMUX (CELT)
 ========================================

-TL;DR: It launches tmux with default windows
+TL;DR: It launches tmux with default windows each having an associated command.

 About
 -----